Most Popular Articles

 March 2, 2016 by John Reizner

-Do you think stock investors would like to use just a single chart and just one indicator to potentially identify when secular (long term) bull and bear markets are starting and ending?
-Would checking just one stock chart monthly for a short time be attractive in order to potentially reap the benefits of long term investing while avoiding the brunt of devastating bear declines?
+Would stock investors like to use just a single chart and just one indicator to potentially identify when secular (long term) bull and bear markets are starting and ending?
+Would checking just one stock chart monthly for ten minutes be useful in order to determine where the stock market may be headed; then (i) potentially identify the market's primary direction and turning points; and (ii) reap the benefits of long term investing while avoiding the brunt of devastating bear declines?

 October 2, 2015 by John Reizner

 May stock investors live and profit by a particular set of investment rules?
 Though the writer missed on his stock market and economic call - he purports in this article an investing system that has held up well through the test of time.
 He writes that the momentum indicator on a twenty year monthly chart of the S&P 500 crossed below zero only five times in the last twenty years.
 Two of those times were just prior to the important bear markets in 2000 just after the dot-com mania burst and after the major market top at the end of 2007.

 April 8, 2015 by John Reizner

 May the majority of Wall Street economists who repeatedly forecasted a rising U.S. interest rate scenario continue to be confounded in their predictions?
 Stock Investing 101's October 2014 forecast of lower interest rates panned out as the Fed continued to postpone a rate increase.
 We answer the questions of where may interest rates go from here and whether the Street's posture that the economy is recovering may be flat-out wrong.

 Stock Investing 101 blog shows investors the basics of portfolio protection in this edition of how the stock market works.
 This post shows how investors may be well-served by buying put options on ETF's such as SPY or QQQ at ranges in the market where the indexes are determined to be vulnerable to a potential decline.